nightingale-media-player/nightingale-hacking/CONTRIBUTING.md

 Contribute to Nightingale
 =========================
-You've decided you want to help out Nightingale by contributin code?
+You've decided you want to help out Nightingale by contributing code?
 This is exactly the document you should be reading right now.
 Please read it until the end before doing anything else.
 If you're looking to contribute in a different manner, have a look at http://wiki.getnightingale.com/doku.php?id=contribute.